The Bluff View Guide to Climbing on Cayman Brac

 Approach the next climb by staying on the trail and walking past the first cairn about 20m to a second cairn; or about 120m from the car park.
 Now head towards the edge and slightly right to a palm that’s on the edge of the bluff.
 This avoids scary bushwhacking on the cliff edge.

 Approach the following four routes by staying on the trail for about 75m past the second cairn until you find two more cairns.
 Walk between the cairns on a faint trail that angles left to a rocky area.
 Then angle right following the path of least resistance to a narrow break in the brush.
 This will put you a few feet right of Blackbeard’s Revenge.
-These routes are a good choice for rough seas as the belay ledges are about 8m above the water!
+These routes are a good choice for days with rough seas as the belay ledges are about 8m above the water!

-**Blackbeard’s Revenge Ti, T, C, 10b 2/9/2 Find the top anchor bolts just below a flat shelf in a square-cut alcove.
+**Blackbeard’s Revenge Ti, T, C, 10b 2/9/2 Find the top anchor bolts just below a flat shelf, in a square-cut alcove.
 Shares Walking the Plank bottom belay, so you can do both routes without moving the rap rope.
 Interesting line with fun moves on duos, edges, and side-pulls.
 SH

 **No Problem, Mon Ti, C, 10a.
 2/9/2 Top anchors in a big white dihedral about 20′ left of Plank.
 Perfect belay ledge is to your left on rappel.
 Go right and up an arete/bulge to photogenic moves on the white arete.
 Make a pretty step-across to the belay.
 SH

 To find the Wall of the Early Morning Flight follow the trail approximately 125m past the No Problem Mon double cairns to another cairn.
 Angle slightly right to a lone bush near the edge.
-There’s also a square, red-painted, concrete “DOS” survey marker about 5m to the left of the routes.
+There’s also a square, faded-red painted, concrete “DOS” survey marker about 5m to the left of the routes.

 **Holy Huecos Batwo-mon Ti, 5.10c 2/14/2 Look for the anchors down low, on the left side of large, ugly “V” cleft.
 Remember Charybdis, the terrifying whirlpool in the Odyssey?
 This route will make you feel like a Greek hero if the seas are rough.
-A hook-shaped rock protrusion creates a whirlpool effect and rouge waves can inundate the belay!
+A hook-shaped rock protrusion creates an inverted-whirlpool effect and rouge waves can inundate the belay!
 More than one person has gone through the wash cycle and it’s never on “Delicate”.
 After rapping to the first set of double bolts, look for wet rock below you and examine the surf for a few minutes before committing.
 You can belay from the higher set of anchors, so you miss the lower crux, but it’s still 10c.
 LG

 ***Spine-less Ti, T, 11d 2/15/2 Top anchor bolts are just right of the large bush, on the right side of a triangular ledge, just below a 4-inch overlap.
 Shares both the Holy Huecos bottom anchor and the Chicken anchor at the top.
 Travel up incredibly smooth, steep hueco-ed rock.
 Enter a rest cavern with optional thread.
 Straight up and out to an incredible tricky thin crispy finish.
-LG
+JE & LG

 ****Chicken of the Sea Ti, T, 12a 2/10/2 Shares Spine-less top anchors.
 Exposed and sustained!
 Follow the big holds past the last bolt for a true “photo finish” or head straight for the anchor.
 Terrific drama on the high seas!
 Don’t forget to look around at the stunning view, most airy!
-JE
+JE & LG

 *Beach Fire Ti, C, 10c 0/7/2/6/2 (2 pitches) 165’ past Tuna, rap a chimney system past a nasty ledge to a unique and very isolated rock “beach” (great position, calm seas only!).
 Climb back out in two pitches, starting with a left arching crack-like system.
 The first pitch (crux) is excellent; unfortunately the second is mostly just pointy.
 EH, SRB